Automatic language translation

 The following Supreme Court Practice notes provide specific directions in relation to the return of subpoenas, and need to be read in conjunction with any direction or protocol issued by the Chief Justice for appearances to take place in the Virtual Courtroom:

-For criminal matters, all material produced to the Court should be emailed to sc.subpoena@justice.nsw.gov.au.
+For civil matters, all material produced to the Court should be submitted through NSW Subpoena Response.

 You are required to attach a copy of the subpoena form when producing documents.